Momentum Graph

 Toggle between 30d and 90d views in the top-right corner.
 Cluster names appear as badges below the graph.
 Hover to highlight a layer, click to pin it for comparison.

-• Which communities discovered the project first
+- Which community clusters discovered the project first

-• How quickly awareness spread to other clusters
+- How quickly awareness spread to other clusters

-• Whether attention is sustained (multi-cluster engagement) or temporary (single-cluster spike)
+- Whether attention is sustained (multi-cluster engagement) or temporary (single-cluster spike)

-• When narratives peaked and began to fade
+- When narratives peaked and began to fade